 Intro to syncing your Mac and your devices

 Syncing means transferring items and keeping them up to date between your Mac and your iPhone, iPad or iPod touch.
 For example, when you add a movie to your Mac, you can sync so that the movie appears on both your Mac and iPhone.
-You can sync items including music, movies, TV shows, podcasts, books and more.
+You can sync items including music, films, TV programmes, podcasts, books and more.

 When you connect an iPhone or iPad to your Mac using a USB or USB-C cable, the device appears in the Finder sidebar.
 When you select the device in the sidebar, the Finder window displays options for managing your device software and syncing items with your Mac.

-You use the button bar across the top of the window to turn on syncing for each type of content, such as music, movies or TV shows.
+You use the button bar across the top of the window to turn on syncing for each type of content, such as music, films or TV programmes.

 Click General in the button bar to manage the software and data on your device.
 For example, you can:

 Check for the latest software for your iPhone or iPad and update it.

 Back up the data on your device onto your Mac or to iCloud.

 Restore the data on your device from a backup and manage multiple backups if you need them.

 If you have iPod classic, iPod nano or iPod shuffle: You have to sync your device with your Mac.
 There’s no other way to add content to it.